There is not enough diversity in fashion, but this is not a new statement.

 Diverse leadership

 Olivier Rousteing has been the creative director of Balmain since 2011.
 Rousteing hasn’t met his biological mother, but discovered she is Somali and his father is Ethiopian.
-His work designing for people of color for over a decade has been remarkable.
+His work designing for people of color for over a decade makes references to his heritage, which diversifies the points of view in high fashion.
 Image Courtesy of BBC.

 Hiring, administering budgets, identifying systems, workflows, methods of communication, and office culture are some of the decisions that, more often than not, are led by managers, supervisors, and heads of a company.
 These decisions can set a company up for success or failure.